Decline and poverty

 Helgeland Museum has its own wharf on Sjøgata and offers a range of exciting exhibitions all year round.
 The permanent exhibition on the history of the town shows the fascinating story of the colourful life in Sjøgata and in Mosjøen — the oldest town in Helgeland.
 The museum also puts on a changing range of themed exhibitions, concerts and other events.

 From the earliest days of the town, there have been cafés and hostelries of many kinds in Mosjøen, and especially in Sjøgata.
-At the “Vikgården Landhandel og Kaffebu” general store and café, the present-day hosts wish to maintain and continue that tradition.
-The Vikgården is a mercantile building dating right back to the 1880s, housing a real old-fashioned general store, where you are surrounded by antique objects, signs and other collectibles, giving a fascinating glimpse of life in days gone by.
-The Vikgården café serves coffee brewed the old way, accompanied by delicious, locally made cakes and other delicacies.
-Lunch is served daily, and the café also sells local produce from all over Helgeland.
+At the “Matkollektivet in Vikgården” café, the present-day hosts wish to maintain and continue that tradition.
+The Matkollektivet is a mercantile building dating right back to the 1880s, housing a real old-fashioned general store, where you are surrounded by antique objects, signs and other collectibles, giving a fascinating glimpse of life in days gone by.
+The café serves coffee brewed the old way, accompanied by delicious, locally made cakes and other delicacies.
+Lunch is served daily.
 Be sure to visit and experience the special atmosphere and feeling of nostalgia in this authentic old store.

-Every year for a week in July, Sjøgata is taken over by the Galleria Kunstfestival art festival, when it is transformed into an 800-metre (half mile) long art gallery.
+Every year for a week in July, Sjøgata is taken over by the Galleria Kunstfestival art festival and the ByfestVeko music festival.
+Then the street is transformed into an 800-metre (half mile) long art gallery.
 Shops, boathouses, banks, hotels and restaurants all get involved and put on wonderful exhibitions of paintings, sculptures, sketches and photographs by artists of all kinds — famous and unknown, local and international.
-The art festival is always rounded off with an enormous town festival, when Sjøgata becomes one big festival site hosting some 5000 partygoers who gather to dance and enjoy the atmosphere late into the Saturday night.
+And there is music every where in the street.
+The festivals are always rounded off with an enormous town festival, when Sjøgata becomes one big festival site hosting some 5000 partygoers who gather to dance and enjoy the atmosphere late into the Saturday night.
 Music of all genres can be heard from the restaurants and cafés, with tunes to suit the most varied of tastes.

 Proud of the Sjøgata district